laderast/laderast.github.io/index.md

 I have developed a number of self-directed training materials for learning R and specific packages that I've found useful.
 Most of these are available from my github page and may be used freely by students.

++ [R-Bootcamp (tidyverse)](https://www.datacamp.com/courses/rbootcamp) - The new version of RBootcamp, that covers the `tidyverse` for manipulating data in R. You will need to register on [DataCamp](http://datacamp.com).
+This interactive course was written with both Jessica Minnier and Chester Ismay.
-+ [R-Bootcamp](https://www.coursesites.com/s/_Rbootcamp) - an MOOC (Massively Open Online Course) for teaching the basics of data manipulation in R (Coursesites registration required).
++ [R-Bootcamp (Base R)](https://www.coursesites.com/s/_Rbootcamp) - an MOOC (Massively Open Online Course) for teaching the basics of data manipulation in R (Coursesites registration required).

 ### **Standalone Tutorials**